 Best Reloadable Prepaid Debit Cards for Teens

-With FamZoo, parents can set up automatic transfers from their primary card to their teen’s card for things like allowance.
-Alternatively (or in addition), parents can tie incentives directly to chores or other behaviors they want to encourage.
+With FamZoo, parents can automate allowance payments from their primary card.
+Or parents can link allowance to chores or other behaviors they want to encourage.
 They can even charge their teens a penalty for incomplete chores (ouch!) or put their teen’s account on hold altogether (double ouch!).

-For teens, FamZoo provides the ability to set savings goals and allows parents to reward savings by paying interest or even matching funds.
-Teens also benefit from receiving transfers from their parents’ card instantly and being able to request reimbursement from their parents for things like school fees that they’ve advanced.
+For teens, FamZoo provides many benefits.
+Teens can set savings goals.
+And parents can reward savings by paying interest or even matching funds.
+Teens also benefit from receiving transfers from their parents’ card instantly.
+And they can request reimbursement from their parents.
+Helpful for things like school fees that they’ve advanced.

-FamZoo offers a number of free methods to load funds on the card, including direct deposit.
+FamZoo offers some free methods to load funds on the card, including direct deposit.
 There are no purchase fees.
 And ATM withdrawals are free at any one of MoneyPass’s 24,000 ATMs.

 FamZoo offers a 30-day free trial allowing parents to take it for a spin before making any commitment.